arnab64/food-search-recipe-embeddings/README.md

 # ‘food-item’ search using recipe embeddings
 A simple embedding based search engine using gensim, fastText and ElasticSearch
 ![Photo by Lior Shapira on Unsplash](./processed/lior-shapira-GKxsKNTfZd8-unsplash.jpg) This is an introductory lesson in building a search ML product.
 Where we’ll be using a tool (genSim) to train a language model (fastText), and then index the data onto a scalable search infrastructure (ElasticSearch), and write a custom search functionality to try the embedding based search.

-Indian food is really diverse,
+Indian food is really diverse, and these embeddings did a satisfactory work in suggesting required recipes from different cuisines.
+It's still a work in progress.

 ## Goal
 To create a smart search application using word embeddings on recipe data, to suggest food-items based on content-heavy queries.
 We’ll be able to use it for multiple purposes, but we’ll just try to generate results given a query, by measuring distances between query-vectors and food-item-vectors on trained embeddings.
 And then we’ll index the data and use the search functionality.